 HEY SHAUNA ART THERAPY ONLINE SESSIONS

-I do not have any immediate plans to re-open my studio for in-person sessions (yet), but I will continue to offer online private sessions (on Zoom) AND am adding options for outdoor private sessions beginning June 1, 2020.
-More details soon!
+I do not have any immediate plans to re-open my studio for in-person sessions (yet), but I will continue to offer online private sessions (on Zoom) AND outdoor private sessions in Stanley Park.

 ONLINE ART THERAPY